gilhardl/flutter-starter/.github/ISSUE_TEMPLATE/user-story.md

 name: User story
 about: Describe a new user story for this project
 title: ''
-labels: enhancement
+labels: US
 assignees: ''

 ---

 **As [target user], I want to be able to [story summary]**

-**Context**
+## Context
-A clear and concise description of the context in which the user story will be integrated.
+*A clear and concise description of the context in which the user story will be integrated.*

-**Expected result**
+## Expected result
-A clear and concise description of what the user should expect about this feature.
+*A clear and concise description of what the user should expect about this feature.*

-**User story**
+## User story
-A bullet-list of actions taken by the user to end to the expected result.
+*A bullet-list of actions taken by the user to end in order to the expected result.*

-**Solution**
-A clear and concise description of what should happen.
+**User workflow :**

+-

+## Solution
+*A check-list of **FEAT** issues to complete in order to implement the user story.*

+- [ ]